- About UKABIF

 Petrina Sill

-Petrina Sill founded and serves as the chief executive of The Eden Dora Trust for children with Encephalitis and has hands-on experience of the difficulties children and families face with the complexities of Acquired Brain Injury.
-She joined N-ABLES at its beginning in 2018, and was also part of the Time for Change report.
+Petrina Sill founded and is the CEO of The Eden Dora Trust for children with Encephalitis & ABI 12 years ago.
+Having lived experience of the difficulties children and families face with the complexities of Acquired Brain Injury.
+Petrina is a founder member of N-ABLES, and was also part of the Time for Change report.
 Petrina is a member of the N-ABLES Steering Group.
 Petrina is thrilled to work with professionals from such varied fields towards a common goal of improving the vital support and understanding available for children with Acquired Brain Injury within the education system.
 Making a difference together!

 Close